kubeflow/website/content/docs/gke/gcp-e2e.md

 It's time to get started!

-## Run the MNIST tutorial on GCP
+## Set up and run the MNIST tutorial on GCP

-1. Follow the [GCP instructions](/docs/gke/deploy/) to deploy Kubeflow with IAP.
+1. Follow the [GCP instructions](/docs/gke/deploy/) to deploy Kubeflow with Cloud Identity-Aware Proxy (IAP).

-1. Launch a Jupyter notebook.
+1. Launch a Jupyter notebook in your Kubeflow cluster.
+See the guide to [setting up your notebooks](/docs/notebooks/setup/#create-a-jupyter-notebook-server-and-add-a-notebook).

-   * The tutorial has been tested using the Jupyter Tensorflow 1.15 image
+  *Note:* This tutorial has been tested with the *Tensorflow 1.15 CPU* image as the baseline image for the notebook.

-1. Launch a terminal in Jupyter and clone the Kubeflow examples repo.
+1. Launch a terminal in Jupyter and clone the Kubeflow examples repository:

    ```
    git clone https://github.com/kubeflow/examples.git git_kubeflow-examples